greenelab/connectivity-search-manuscript/manuscript.md

 Nodes were excluded to avoid redundant or overly specific nodes, while ensuring a minimum level of connectivity for compounds and diseases.
 See the [Project Rephetio methods](https://git.dhimmel.com/rephetio-manuscript/#nodes) for more details [@rephetio].
-Nonetheless, Hetionet v1.0 remains one of the most comprehensive and integrative networks that consolidates biomedical knowledge into a manageable number of node and edge types.
+Nonetheless, Hetionet v1.0 remains one of the most comprehensive and integrative networks that consolidates biomedical knowledge into a manageable number of node and edge types [@arxiv:2102.10062].
 Other integrative resources, some still under development, include [Wikidata](https://www.wikidata.org) [@doi:10.7554/eLife.52614], [SemMedDB](https://skr3.nlm.nih.gov/SemMedDB/) [@doi:10.1093/bioinformatics/bts591; @doi:10.1109/BIBM.2018.8621568; @doi:10.1186/s12859-019-3297-0], [SPOKE](https://spoke.ucsf.edu/), and [RTX-KG2c](https://github.com/RTXteam/RTX-KG2) [@doi:10.1101/2021.10.17.464747].

 ### HetMat architecture